JuliaEarth/GeoStatsImages.jl/README.md

 Contributing
 ------------

-You are encouraged to contribute, please [open an issue](https://github.com/juliohm/GeoStatsImages.jl/issues) with a preview of the proposed image.
+Contributions are very welcome, as are feature requests and suggestions.

+Please [open an issue](https://github.com/juliohm/GeoStatsImages.jl/issues) if you encounter any problems.

 REFERENCES
 ----------